forty9er/bands-near-u/README.md

 * ``` npm start ```
 * navigate to http://localhost:5000

-### Deploying to Heroku (assuming you have a Heroku account and Heroku Toolbelt installed):
+### Deploying to Heroku

+assuming you have a Heroku account and Heroku Toolbelt installed:
 * ``` heroku create <your app name> ```
 * ``` git push heroku master ```
 * ``` heroku open ```